algolia/instantsearch/docgen/src/getting-started.md

 </div>
 ```

-Once you’ve set the place where the widget will be rendered, you need to add to your instantsearch instance, using `addWidget`:
+Once you’ve set the place where the widget will be rendered, you need to add it to your instantsearch instance, using `addWidget`:

 ```html
 <script>